-These are the most complicated and expensive type of stove, designed to pressurise and vaporise many types of liquid hydrocarbon including paraffin (or kerosene), jet fuel (kerosene with additives), diesel, unleaded petrol (aka: benzine), and white gas (aka: Coleman fuel, which is a highly refined kind of petrol).
+Multi-fuel or liquid fuel stoves are the most complicated and expensive type, designed to pressurise and vaporise many types of liquid hydrocarbon including paraffin (or kerosene), jet fuel (kerosene with additives), diesel, unleaded petrol (aka: benzine), and white gas (aka: Coleman fuel, which is a highly refined kind of petrol).

-Two of these fuels are, of course, extremely common on the roadside – petrol and diesel – and it’s this that makes the multi‐fuel stove a common choice for long‐haul expeditions ranging far from the tourist trail.
+Two of these fuels are, of course, extremely common on the roadside – petrol and diesel – and it’s this that makes the multi-fuel stove a common choice for long-haul expeditions across many countries or continents.

-The result is sometimes a bit smelly and messy, but this is the most reliable way of producing a flame to stick your pot over on a round‐the‐world expedition in all temperatures and conditions.
+The result is sometimes a bit smelly and messy, but for many decades the multi-fuel stove has been single most reliable way of producing a cooking flame on a round-the-world expedition in all conditions.

 The classic example of a multi-fuel camping stove for cycle touring is the MSR WhisperLite International*, which has a whopping 35-year heritage.

 By the way, this is a very comprehensive list.
-It includes more or less every stove I’ve come across in 12 years of riding and writing about riding, minus those that have been discontinued.
+It includes more or less every commonly-used stove I’ve come across in 12 years of riding, minus those that have been discontinued.